 The Crown reserves are part of the State-wide network.
-They contribute to the region's biodiversity, recreation and tourism values, contributes to the network of district sporting facilities servicing a range of sports within the LGA and contribute to the character of the region.
+They contribute to the region's biodiversity, recreation and tourism values, contributes to the network of district sporting facilities servicing a range of sports within the Local Government Area (LGA) and contribute to the character of the region.
 Some reserves also possess cultural heritage values.
 It is the aim of Council to ensure that, where appropriate, these values are identified and a dialogue is had with the indigenous community so that their rights and interests are considered in this PoM.

-For Crown reserves that are classified as 'community' land and where Council has been appointed manager, the CLM Act also requires that Council prepare and adopt a PoM that relates to the land.
-This PoM relates to a sub-set of nine Crown reserves (the nine reserves) that were gazetted for a range of purposes including drainage, sanitary use and by the Rural Fire Service (RFS).
+For Crown reserves that are classified as 'community' land and where Council has been appointed land manager, the CLM Act and the LG Act contain a range of requirements in the preparation and adoption of, a PoM.

 To facilitate community input and in compliance with section 38 of the LG Act, public notice of the draft PoM must be given.
-Thereafter, the draft document must be exhibited for a period of not less than 28 days; and public submissions received for a period not less than 42 days.
+Thereafter, the draft document must exhibited for a period of not less than 28 days; and public submissions received for a period not less than 42 days.
 In accordance with these requirements, Council placed the draft PoM on public exhibition and accepted submissions between 5 September and 27 October 2022.